shilab/Hi-C-integrative-catalog/README.md

 # Integrative TAD Catalog in LCLs
-The Integrative TAD Catalog (includes the TAD boundarieds, comparments, and loops) and the TAD-SVs identifiend from the study of *"An integrative TAD catalog in lymphoblastoid cell lines discloses the functional impact of deletions and insertions in human genomes."*.
+The Integrative TAD Catalog (includes the TAD boundaries, compartments, and loops) and the TAD-SVs identified from the study of *"An integrative TAD catalog in lymphoblastoid cell lines discloses the functional impact of deletions and insertions in human genomes."*.

 ## All_TAD_cutoff_v1.bed
 The v1 release of the TAD regions reported in the integrative TAD catalog.\